 Source: Virginia Public Access Project, Added Ballot and State Guidelines to Determine Voter Intent

-They took that argument to the three-judge panel overseeing the recount process.
-The judges were ultimately responsible for finally certifying the election for the House of Delegates race.
-The judges examined that particular ballot and made their independent judgments.
+They took that argument to the three-judge Recount Court who were ultimately responsible for finally certifying the election for the House of Delegates race.
+The judges examined that particular ballot and made their independent decisions.
 They decided unanimously that the ballot should be counted for the Republican incumbent, rather than not counted.

 Lawyers for the Democratic candidate had not come prepared to contest any of the other ballots tabulated in the recount the day before.
 As a result of adding one more vote for the Republican incumbent, each candidate ended up with 11,608 votes.
 The Democratic candidate later called the challenge a "stunt" and commented in frustration:2